 At a time when children across the UK are spending less and less time interacting with nature and being outside, despite the many proven benefits of doing so, Juliet is showing how to get children outside for literacy, numeracy and practically every other lesson on the curriculum.

-The day spent with Juliet has had a noticeable effect on outdoor learning here already.
-We have classes out every day using the playground for literacy and numeracy and the upper school staff are in the final stages of organising woodland visits.
-Everyone is having a go and so far everyone, especially the children, are enjoying it”
+The day spent with Juliet has had a noticeable effect on outdoor learning here.
+We have classes out every day using the playground for literacy and numeracy

-I would just like to thank you for such a practical, inspiring and informative day.
-I can honestly say that today was the most useful and interesting course I have ever been on.
-I really liked how you linked the theory to practical considerations and had reasoned arguments for all that you did”
+Thank you for such a practical, inspiring and informative day.
+Today was the most useful and interesting course I have ever been on

 Inspirational ideas for use throughout